OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - See General controls
 - See controls for threats through use
-- **#[DETECTODDINPUT](/goto/detectoddinput/)** (runtime datascience).
+- **#[DETECTODDINPUT](/goto/detectoddinput/)** (runtime data science).
 Detect odd input: implement tools to detect whether input is out of distribution (OOD) or invalid - also called input validation - without knowledge on what malicious input looks like.
 It is not safe to assume that the test data models will evaluate comes from the same distribution as the training data, or is in distribution (ID).
 When a sample is OOD, the model should not make a prediction because the sample may represent a novel class/label and therefore be misclassified.

   Purpose: By detecting OOD or anomalous input, input that would result in unwanted model behavior can be discarded or retained for analysis.
 It is important to note that not all OOD input is malicious and not all malicious input is OOD.
 However, detecting OOD input is critical to maintaining model integrity, addressing potential concept drift, and preventing adversarial attacks that may take advantage of model behaviors on out of distribution data.